 North Miami Beach has a lot of people who ride the bus to and from work.
 In fact, for its size, North Miami Beach has quite a high level of public transit users.
 North Miami Beach’s need for inexpensive transportation options for its citizens is quite high.

 North Miami Beach is an extremely ethnically-diverse city.
 The people who call North Miami Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Miami Beach residents report their race to be Black or African-American, followed by White.
 North Miami Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.51% of the city’s residents.
-Important ancestries of people in North Miami Beach include Jamaican, Italian, Polish, and Russian.
+People of Hispanic or Latino origin account for 37.44% of the city’s residents.
+Important ancestries of people in North Miami Beach include Haitian, Jamaican, Italian, Brazilian, and German.

 The most common language spoken in North Miami Beach is Spanish.
-Other important languages spoken here include English and French Creole.
+Other important languages spoken here include English and French.